cwmoller/workshop-puppet5/docs/forge.md

 ## Install the module

 To install the module, we can either download it manually and check its dependencies manually, or have Puppet sort it out for us:
-`puppet module install puppet-yum --modulepath /etc/puppetlabs/code/environments/test/modules`
+`/opt/puppetlabs/bin/puppet module install puppet-yum --modulepath /etc/puppetlabs/code/environments/test/modules`

 We need to specify the path to the modules directory because we're not running the command as 'root'.
 We also have the option of installing the modules into '/etc/puppetlabs/code/modules', sharing the modules between all environments.